applyance/applyance-web/README.md

 Running
 --

-After installation, within the `client` folder, run 'rerun --signal KILL -- rackup -p 5678'.
+After installation, within the `client` folder, run `rerun --signal KILL -- rackup -p 5678`.
 This will startup the client application.

 You can then point your browser to `localhost:5678`.